Omitting types in logic of metric structures

 \subsection{Acknowledgments}

-The work on this paper was initiated during MM's visit to Toronto in May 2013 and continued during the workshop on Descriptive Set Theory at the Erwin Schr\"odinger Institute in October 2013, during the IF's visit to Jerusalem in November 2013, during our visit to Oberwolfach in January 2014, during the Workshop on Model Theory and C*-algebras in M\"unster in July 2014 and following IF's visit to Beer Sheva and Jerusalem in May 2015.
+This work was initiated during MM's visit to Toronto in May 2013 and continued during the workshop on Descriptive Set Theory at the Erwin Schr\"odinger Institute in October 2013, during IF's visit to Jerusalem in November 2013, during our visit to Oberwolfach in January 2014, during the Workshop on Model Theory and \cstar-algebras in M\"unster in July 2014 and following IF's visit to Beer Sheva and Jerusalem in May 2015.

 We would like to thank Chris Eagle and Robin Tucker-Drob for very useful remarks, and to Bradd Hart for a large number of very useful remarks.
+We are indebted to the anonymous referee for a most useful seven-page report that has greatly helped us improve the exposition and simplify some of the proofs.

 The first author and the second author's visits to Toronto were partially supported by NSERC.